hotwired/turbo-site/_source/handbook/04_streams.md

 responsibility to ensure that the element is present on any page that requires streaming.

+## Third-Party Real-Time Servers

-Alternatively, a straightforward way to integrate any backend application with Turbo Streams is to rely on [the Mercure protocol](https://mercure.rocks).
+A straightforward way to integrate any backend application with Turbo Streams is to rely on [the Mercure protocol](https://mercure.rocks).
 Mercure defines a convenient way for server applications to broadcast page changes to every connected clients through [Server-Sent Events (SSE)](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events).
 [Learn how to use Mercure with Turbo Streams](https://mercure.rocks/docs/ecosystem/hotwire).

+Another backend-agnostic option to power-up Turbo Streams is [AnyCable](https://anycable.io).
+AnyCable is a real-time server that provides reliable communication for Turbo Streams over WebSockets, Server-Sent Events and other transports.
+[Learn how to use AnyCable with Turbo Streams](https://docs.anycable.io/guides/hotwire).

 [WebSocket]: https://developer.mozilla.org/en-US/docs/Web/API/WebSocket
 [EventSource]: https://developer.mozilla.org/en-US/docs/Web/API/EventSource